apigee/api-platform-samples/README.md

 # Apigee API Platform Samples

-Apigee API Platform Samples are designed to help you, the app and API developer, learn how to use the Apigee API Platform.
+Apigee API Platform Samples are designed to help developers learn how to use the Apigee API Platform.

 Apigee's API Platform provides developers with: